Cathedrals of Tao

 Sounds of the Tour

-Back by popular demand, this unique itinerary to the ruined cathedrals of Tao-Klarjeti promises to be even more successful with the addition of Trabzon to our travel destinations.
+Back by popular demand, this unique itinerary to the ruined cathedrals of Tao-Klarjeti promises to be even more successful with the addition of additional sites to our itinerary.
 See the review of this tour in the travel section of the New York Times.

 The tour starts/ends in Tbilisi, the fresh capital city of Georgia which has received a rebuild since the Soviet period but still features a medieval fortress and many historic buildings as its downtown nucleus.
 Our accommodation in the heart of the rejuvenated Old City places us within easy walking distance of many sites including churches, mosques, synagogues, carpet shops, and boutique cafes.
 We will visit several newly reopened museums featuring high quality exhibits on pre-Christian gold jewelry, medieval Christian arts, and the Soviet occupation.

-Traveling over the coastal Kachkar mountain range, we enter the "valley of the Georgians" where we will spend four days visiting the cathedrals of Tao.
+Traveling souther, we cross the border into Turkey, where we spend six days.
 Our itinerary highlights the major architectural remains of the forgotten Tao-Klarjeti kingdom: half-ruined fortresses perched on rocky crags above river narrows, spectacular cathedrals hidden in box canyons, and remote monasteries hidden among the forests.

 In the city of Kars, we learn about the border region between historic Armenia, the Ottoman Empire, and the brief rule of the Russian Empire.
 While in Kars, we will be interested in more than its famous cheeses and ski resorts: indeed Kars boasts a thriving tradition of singing bards, who play the long-necked saz and improvise texts to prescribed poetic meters.
-Our main site destination will be the medieval fortified city of Ani, once the greatest Armenian city in the world.
+Our main site destination will be the medieval fortified city of Ani, once the greatest Armenian city in the world, but lying in ruin since the Mongal invasions of the 13th century.

 Back in Georgia, we spend two nights in a hotel located in the fortress of Akhaltsikhe, an important northern city for the kingdom of Tao-Klarjeti.
 From here, we'll visit several important cultural sites including the Vardzia cave complex commissioned by the great Queen Tamar in the 12th century, the illusive Sapara Monastery (a perennial guest favorite), and the National Museum of Akhaltsikhe with its rich bronze age collection of local artifacts.
 We also learn about the battle of 1878, when Russian forces defeated the Ottoman defenders of the fortress, later converting the madras and mosque into a Russian Orthodox church.